Syncing with the Server

 this.props.data.refetch, which allows us to refetch the query associated with the

-feed field from the cache (even if we have it!), the query will hit the server and will update the cache with new results from the server.
+feed field from the cache, the query will be forced to hit the server and update the cache with new results.

 If there’s been some kind of update on the server (e.g. a new repository added to the feed), the Apollo Client store will get the update and the UI will re-render as necessary.

 In order for refetches to be a viable strategy, you need to know when to refetch a query.
-There are few different ways you could do this.
-For example, you could imagine refetching the whole feed when the user adds a new repository to it.
+There are few different use cases where refetching makes sense.

 But, there are cases in which responding to user input or a mutation to update the UI doesn’t help, for example if some other user decides to insert a repository into the GitHunt feed and we want to show it.
 Our client has no idea that this has happened and won’t see the new feed item until the page is refreshed.
 One solution to that problem is polling.

-If you have a query whose results can change pretty frequently, as the result of other users sending updates to the server, it makes sense to consider making a polling query.
-A polling query is fired on a particular time interval, and works similarly to a refetch.
+If you have a query whose results can change frequently, and you want to be looking at a relatively fresh view of the world, it makes sense to consider making a polling query.
+A polling query is fired on a particular time interval, but otherwise works similarly to a refetch.

 Continuing with our refetch example, we can add a polling interval simply by adding one option to our query: